ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 ## Template generation

 The tool can also be used to generate a Ballerina API template for each FHIR resource in the implementation guide.
-FHIR integration developers can leverage any of these generated Ballerina packages by implementing the business logic for FHIR RESTful APIs and expose them as standard FHIR APIs.
+FHIR integration developers can leverage any of these generated Ballerina API templates by implementing the business logic for FHIR RESTful APIs and expose them as standard FHIR APIs.

 ### Template generation usage